StreamTable: An Area Proportional Visualization for Tables with Flowing Streams: StreamTable (No Split, Min. Excess Area, Fixed Row Order)

+Assume now that there are less than $k$ rows of height 2 or more.
+Then the total width is at least $6(m-m')+4m' - n(m+1)\epsilon$, where $m'$ is the number of edges of $G$ with both endpoints in $C'$.
+Since $m'$ is smaller than ${k\choose 2}$, we can apply the same argument as above to reach a contradiction. \end{proof}

-\textbf{Geometric Programming:} We conclude this section with a discussion on geometric programming, which is inspired by the work on area minimization problem in floorplanning~\cite{DBLP:conf/ispd/ChenF98,DBLP:journals/mmor/Rosenberg89}.
+\textbf{Geometric Programming:} Here we present a discussion on geometric programming that partially models the problem of Section~\ref{vrh}, which is inspired by the work on area minimization problem in floorplanning~\cite{DBLP:conf/ispd/ChenF98,DBLP:journals/mmor/Rosenberg89}.
 We show that if the cells are allowed to have an area larger than their corresponding weights, then the problem can be modelled using a geometric programming.
 In particular, the optimization function and constraints of Section~\ref{sec:lp} can be expressed as follows:

 Note that the objective function is minimizing the total area of the StreamTable, which is a posynomial function.
 In Section~\ref{sec:lp}, we discussed three constraints $C_1$--$C_3$.
 The constraints $C'_1$ and $C'_2$ follow from the constraint $C_1$, which has now been rewritten with monomials.
 The constraints $C'_3$ is similar to the constraint $C'_2$ except that instead of strict equality, we now have $h_jb_{j,k}-h_ja_{j,k} \ge w_{j,k}$, which has been rewritten with a posynomial function.
 The constraints $C'_4$--$C'_6$ can be obtained from $C_3$, which has now been rewritten with monomials.
 Finally, the constraints $C'_7$ and $C'_8$ are added to keep the height and width bounded by $W$ and $H$, respectively.